a-zabala/liftoff-assignments/P2-Project_Outline/README.md

 How to define and use roles
-How to create different profiles within the same account Sharpen my knowledge of html to make the front end look better How to enter and store picures in the application by th user
+How to create different profiles within the same account Sharpen my knowledge of html to make the front end look better How to enter and store picures in the application by the user

 ### Project Tracker
 https://trello.com/b/269Piwma/pandemi